 3) Students entering via the Combined Route who are most likely to succeed will be able to demonstrate a management role and/or significant responsibility for resources (including staff, financial, physical etc.) within their prior work experience.
 Where students are unable to demonstrate this (for example where they need to gain the L7DBM qualification in order to apply for a management role), they may still be admitted but the Accredited Partner Centre will make a careful evaluation of the student’s suitability for this qualification.
 This may require an interview with the prospective student.

 4) Students entering via the Work Experience Route who are most likely to succeed will be able to demonstrate, within their five years of related work experience, at least two years in a management role and/or with significant responsibility for resources (staff, financial, physical etc.).
 Where students are unable to demonstrate at least two years in a management role and/or significant responsibility for resources (for example where they need to gain the L7DBM qualification in order to apply for such a management role), they may still be admitted but the Accredited Partner Centre will make a careful evaluation of the students suitability for this qualification.
 This would normally require an interview with the prospective student.

-Students must study the following eight core units:
+Students must study SIX of the following eight units to complete the diploma:

-The qualification is designed to allow entry to and/or enhance progression in a wide range of management roles in the public, private or charitable sectors.
-NCC Education currently has articulations in place for entry onto MBA and other master’s level qualifications with a number of universities either on campus, through distance learning or online.
+NCC Education currently has articulations in place for entry onto MBA and other master’s level qualifications with a number of universities, either on campus or through distance learning.

-Progression routes can also be found on our University Progression page.
+More information regarding progression routes can be found on our University Progression page.